7 Key Elements of a Workplace Emergency Readiness Plan

 infographic workplace emergency plan

 Understanding potential risks in your workplace is the first step in creating an effective emergency plan.
 Every workplace is unique, with specific risks and vulnerabilities.
-Conducting a comprehensive risk assessment helps identify potential hazards and threats, enabling you to tailor your emergency readiness plan to your business’s unique needs.
+A comprehensive risk assessment identifies potential hazards and threats so you can tailor your emergency readiness plan to your business’s unique needs.

 Understanding your workplace’s unique risks allows you to develop appropriate procedures for each type of emergency, increasing the efficacy of your emergency response.